treofinancial/google_maps_places_autocomplete_widgets/README.md

 ## Additional information

-This package implements the oficial documention of Google Maps Places API and use address as types and receive a detail with address_component and geometry as fields only
+This package implements the official documentation of Google Maps Places API and use address as types and receive a detail with address_component and geometry as fields only

 GitHub Repo: [https://github.com/timmaffett/google_maps_places_autocomplete_widgets]( https://github.com/timmaffett/google_maps_places_autocomplete_widgets)